pitbulk/dokuwiki-saml/README.md

 That plugin was developed by Sixto Martin <sixto.martin.garcia@gmail.com>

-based on the work of several other:
+based on the work of several other authors:

  * Andreas Aakre Solberg, UNINETT, http://www.uninett.no
  * François Kooman